kornysietsma/polyglot-code-scanner/README.md

 Note you can't currently choose which indicators to output.
 There is also a sneaky `--git` option to do a git log, to help me with debugging (this will go soon!)

+## Why rust?

+1. I wanted to play with rust - I havent used a compiled language since the '90s, and I haven't used a strongly typed language I liked for a long time
+2. [Tokei](https://github.com/XAMPPRocky/tokei) is awesome - and removes a key dependenency on `cloc` of my old code
+3. It's nice to ditch the JVM dependency for building a generally useful tool

 ## License

 Copyright © 2019 Kornelis Sietsma